NationalSecurityAgency/skills-docs/docs/skills-client/endpoints.md

 - You may need to report skill events from server side components

 ::: warning Please Note
-If you are looking for the endpoints to retrieve progress and ranking data that is not supported by the SkillTree platform.
-In lue of those endpoints and in order to support rapid integration SkillTree has taken an innovative approach of supplying fully navigable **Ranking and Visualization** views.
+If you are looking for endpoints to retrieve progress and ranking data, that is not supported by the SkillTree platform.
+In liu of those endpoints and in order to support rapid integration SkillTree has taken an innovative approach of supplying fully navigable **Ranking and Visualization** views.
 Please take a look at the [Integration Guide Overview](/skills-client/#overview) to learn more.
 :::